HewlettPackard/oneview-ansible/oneview-ansible.md

          configurationState: "Managed"
   delegate_to: localhost

-- name: Do nothing when the server hardware is already present.
+- name: Ensure that the Server Hardware is present and is inserted in the desired scopes
   oneview_server_hardware:
     hostname: 172.16.101.48
     username: administrator